From one crisis to the next

-While the first crisis took place in Florida, a second situation in The Netherlands became more and more urgent.
-This one is all about my mother.
-I don’t know why I haven’t written about her before.
-Perhaps because it was too personal, too intimate.
-But now it feels as though I am lying by omission if I don’t address my current pain at all.
-Not that I’m obliged to be totally truthful online or required to share everything, but if I want this travel-life journal to mean anything, I need to speak about my mother.
+Meanwhile, the second family situation in the Netherlands had become more urgent.
+I don’t know why I haven’t written about my mother before.
+Perhaps because it felt too personal, too intimate.
+But now it feels as though I would be lying by omission if I don’t address my current pain at all.

-She is not doing well, which is an understatement.
-After several years of memory problems and severe anxiety, she was diagnosed at a fairly young age with Alzheimer’s in January 2020—a week before D and I flew to Asia for what was supposed to be a three-month journey.
-Then Corona happened, and when I finally returned to The Netherlands after a prolonged stay in Vietnam and a three-month stopover in Florida, I had not seen her in over a year.
-She still remembered who I was, but was no longer the mother I had left behind.
-Now, returned to Holland from Florida for the second time, I am losing her even more rapidly.
-Her mind is like quicksand and her will to live gone.
+After several years of memory problems and severe anxiety, my mother was diagnosed with Alzheimer’s in January 2020.
+She was seventy-three.
+A week later, Daniel and I flew to Asia for what was supposed to be a three-month journey.
+Then Corona happened, and when I finally returned to the Netherlands after a prolonged stay in Vietnam and a caregiving stopover in Florida, I had not seen her in over a year.
+She still remembered who I was, but she was no longer the mother I had left behind.

 Photo: Portrait of My Mother as a Young Woman.